Constructing knots with specified geometric limits: Construction

 In this section we describe how to build a hyperbolic link complement using a scooped manifold.
 The idea behind this construction is inspired by \emph{fully augmented links}, and their relation to circle packings on the sphere.
 The construction here generalises this by starting with circle packings on a surface of higher genus.

 First, we define a generalisation of a fully augmented link.

 \begin{definition} Let $M$ be a 3-manifold and let $\Sigma$ be an embedded surface of genus $g \ge 2$ in $M$.
-Then a link $L$ in a tubular neighborhood of $\Sigma$ consisting of components $K_1, \dots K_k$ and $C_1, \dots C_n$ is called a \emph{fully augmented link on} $\Sigma$ if it has the following properties. \begin{enumerate} \item $\coprod_{1\leq i\leq n} K_i$ is embedded in $\Sigma$. \item $C_j$ bounds a disk $D_j$ in $M$ such that $D_j$ interests $\Sigma$ transversely in a single arc, and $D_j$ meets the union $\coprod_{i} K_i$ in exactly two points, for $1 \leq j \leq n$. \item If we project each component of $L$ to $\Sigma$ such that the each $C_j$ is a homeomorphic to its image, this results in a 4-valent \emph{diagram graph} on $\Sigma$.
+Then a link $L$ in a tubular neighborhood of $\Sigma$ consisting of components $K_1, \dots K_k$ and $C_1, \dots C_n$ is called a \emph{fully augmented link on} $\Sigma$ if it has the following properties. \begin{enumerate} \item $\coprod_{1\leq i\leq k} K_i$ is embedded in $\Sigma$. \item $C_j$ bounds a disk $D_j$ in $M$ such that $D_j$ intersects $\Sigma$ transversely in a single arc, and $D_j$ meets the union $\coprod_{i} K_i$ in exactly two points, for $1 \leq j \leq n$. \item A projection of $L$ to $\Sigma$ yields a 4-valent \emph{diagram graph} on $\Sigma$.
 We require this diagram to be connected. \end{enumerate} The components $K_i$ are said to lie in the \emph{projection surface}, while the components $C_j$ are called \emph{crossing circles.} \end{definition}

 We may also add a half twist at crossing circles, corresponding to cutting along $D_j$ and regluing so that the two points of intersection of $\coprod_i K_i$ with $D_j$ are swapped.
-This is show in \reffig{HalfTwist}.
+This is shown in \reffig{HalfTwist}.

 \begin{definition} The link resulting from adding a single half-twist at some or no crossing circles is also called a \emph{fully augmented link on a surface}, even though condition (1) in \refdef{FALNoTwists} is typically not satisfied anymore after such a half-twist.
 If the distinction is important, we will say that the link of \refdef{FALNoTwists} is a fully augmented link on a surface \emph{without half-twists}. \end{definition}